Food & Nightlife

 Nozawa Onsen is somewhat unique amongst Japanese ski resorts (Niseko an exception) in that it has a little bit of nightlife.
 It’s certainly not like

-Niseko, yet there are at least a few bars that offer some mellow après or nightlife.
-Don’t expect any dancing though!
+Niseko nightlife, yet there are at least several bars that offer some après or nightlife, and even a little bit of dancing!

 Foot Bar in the main street has really friendly staff and is a charming spot for après drinks.
 Skiers and snowboarders stand around tables and share powder stories whilst nibbling on appetizers such as octopus balls or Nozawana (pickled vegetable).

 Himatsuri, named after the fire festival, is a very chic and upmarket izakaya bar at Onsen Ryokan Jonnobi.
-This is a very delightful spot for drinks, appetizers or dinner.
+This is a very delightful spot for drinks, appetizers or dinner, and they have free wifi and take credit cards!

 Another good bar to chill out is Heaven, and if you want to get right into the Japanese culture you can hire out a karaoke room and belt out some really cheesy tunes.